-The Juniata River conveys the serenity of a summer day.
+Juniata River conveys the serenity of a summer day.
 No wind stirs the trees or ruffles the slow-moving river.
-A cowherd daydreams; a far-off village promised have; a rotting tree stump shelters flowers, implying life evolving from death.
+A cowherd daydreams; a rotting tree stump shelters flowers, implying life evolving from death.

 The twenty-six-year-old Inness painted this pastoral scene just two years after his return from Europe, where he had been impressed by the work of the French Barbizon artists.
 Juniata River is one of the first works to show how he assimilated their lessons.
-The fact that is still resembles his earlier work indicates that he did not merely succumb to their examples or change direct abruptly.
-The most evident departure is the color, which is no longer dark and tonal but brighter, less unified, with abrupt changes from brown to blue-green in foliage and sky, and surprising pastels in the stream.
-In addition, his paint is applies here and there in thick dabs, a change from his earlier, tighter method.
+The most evident influence was the color, which is no longer dark and tonal but brighter, less unified, with abrupt changes from brown to blue-green in foliage and sky, and surprising pastels in the stream applied in thick dabs—a change from his earlier, tighter method.